 - It may be given to you for other reasons.
 Talk with the doctor.

 - This medicine is not approved for use in children.
 However, the doctor may decide the benefits of taking this medicine (metoclopramide tablets) outweigh the risks.
 If your child has been given this medicine (metoclopramide tablets), ask the doctor for information about the benefits and risks.
 Talk with the doctor if you have questions about giving this medicine (metoclopramide tablets) to your child.

 What do I need to tell my doctor BEFORE I take Metoclopramide Tablets?

 - If you have an allergy to metoclopramide or any other part of this medicine (metoclopramide tablets).

-- If you have ever had trouble controlling body movements or other muscle problems when taking this medicine (metoclopramide tablets).
+- If you have ever had a severe muscle problem (tardive dyskinesia) or other muscle problem when taking this medicine (metoclopramide tablets).